gitKashish/svelte-todos/README.md

 # Todos with Svelte 5

-A minimalist web app to track you tasks ✨
+A minimalist web app to track you tasks with local storage ✨

 ![Todo](https://github.com/user-attachments/assets/28cf23b6-2777-4401-9d67-82f90cdcfb26)